 What happens if a person presents symptoms at school?

 A student or staff member who has a temperature or is presenting symptoms of COVID-19 will be isolated in a special area of the nurse’s office and assessed.
+Learn about our isolation protocols here.
 If the student has a fever, the parent will be contacted to pick up the student as soon as possible and asked to call their healthcare provider.
 Custodial staff will be informed to clean workspaces used by the symptomatic person.
 Siblings of the symptomatic student will also be assessed.